Is a preschool backpack necessary? Tips and advice for parents

 Again, be sure to follow directions from your child’s preschool, but here’s a list of items experts and parents recommend (and I commonly find useful in the classroom) for a preschool backpack packing list.

-- Lunch/snack: Again, follow the preschool’s food and snack guidelines and food allergy policies.
+• Lunch/snack: Again, follow the preschool’s food and snack guidelines and food allergy policies.
 If the school provides meals, they will likely NOT want you to pack extra food unless it’s for allergy or dietary reasons.
-If you are packing lunch or snacks in your child’s backpack, put it in the dedicated kitchen area or tell the teachers in the morning so they are aware.
+If you are packing lunch or snacks in your child’s backpack, put it in the dedicated kitchen area or tell the teachers at dropoff so they are aware.

-- Sunscreen: Sunscreen is important when playing outside.
-Write your child’s name on it and place it in a zip-close bag if you want to avoid sunscreen dripping inside the backpack.
+• Sunscreen: Sunscreen is important for kids playing outside.
+Write your child’s name on it and place it in a zip-close bag to prevent spills.

-- Your contact info: “Families should also include the child’s name and the adult’s phone number inside of each backpack,” Vierheller recommends, explaining that little ones “can easily misplace backpacks, and having contact information inside can help ensure the backpack gets home safely.”
+• Your contact info: “Families should include the child’s name and the adult’s phone number inside of each backpack,” Vierheller recommends, explaining that little ones “can easily misplace backpacks, and having contact information inside can help ensure the backpack gets home safely.”

 Do I need to pack school supplies?